-MNP LLP, is responsible for auditing the consolidated financial statements and expressing their opinion thereon and their report is presented separately.
+MNP LLP, an independent firm of Chartered Professional Accounts, is responsible for auditing the consolidated financial statements and expressing their opinion thereon and their report is presented separately.
 The external auditors have full and free access to, and meet regularly with, management and the Audit Committee.

-(signed) "Matthew Wayrynen"(signed) "Pamela Saulnier"Chief Executive OfficerChief Financial Officer
+(signed) "Matthew Wayrynen" (signed) "Pamela Saulnier" Chief Executive Officer Chief Financial Officer April 29, 2016